ForgottenHistory/Atlas/dev_guide.md

 ## Key Architectural Decisions

 ### 1. Autonomous Decision Making
-- Bot analyzes each message and decides whether to engage
+- Bot analyzes messages and decides whether to engage
 - Uses LLM for decision-making, not just response generation
-- Considers conversation flow, timing, and social context
+- LLMs for decision is very good at conversation flow, timing, and social context

 ### 2. Multi-Modal Processing
 - Text and image analysis integrated